Topical fluoride: Toothpaste

 The daily use of fluoride-containing toothpaste is recognized as the key factor contributing to the global reduction in dental caries over recent decades.
 Fluoride-containing toothpaste can be classified into two types, namely low-fluoride and high-fluoride toothpaste.
 Low-fluoride toothpaste, depending on brand, generally contains 0.22% to 0.31% fluoride.
 These fluorides are often manufactured in the form of sodium fluoride, stannous fluoride, or sodium monofluorophosphate (MFP).
 High-fluoride toothpaste typically contains 1.1% sodium fluoride, namely four times more concentrated than low-fluoride toothpaste.
 People using high-fluoride toothpaste should avoid eating or rinsing their mouth for at least 30 minutes after treatment for maximal therapeutic effect.
 Some fluoride-containing toothpaste incorporates extra chemical ingredients for additional purposes.
 For instance, calcium carbonate and magnesium carbonate are added as abrasives to remove dental plaque on teeth, while strontium chloride and potassium nitrate are added as anti-sensitive agents for individuals who have teeth sensitivity.

 Mouth rinse

 Fluoride mouth rinse is usually used for adjunctive therapy with other topical fluoride products.
 It is generally prepared in the form of sodium chloride.
 Sodium chloride is kept in the saliva after spitting out the mouth rinse, thus helping to prevent tooth decay.
-0.02% fluoride mouth rinse rinse is commonly administered twice daily, while 0.05% is administered once daily at bedtime after thoroughly brushing teeth.
+0.02% fluoride mouth rinse is commonly administered twice daily, while 0.05% is administered once daily at bedtime after thoroughly brushing teeth.
 People using high-fluoride toothpaste should avoid eating or rinsing their mouth for at least 30 minutes after administration for maximal therapeutic effect.

 Silver diamine solution

-Silver diamine fluoride (SDF) is a transparent solution prepared by dissolving silver ions and fluoride ions in ammonia water.
-It is approved in a few places, including Hong Kong, China, and the United States, for the prevention of early childhood caries (ECC) and relieving tooth sensitivity.
+Silver diamine fluoride (SDF) is a transparent solution which is prepared by dissolving silver ions and fluoride ions into ammonia water.
+It is approved by professionals to prevent early childhood caries (ECC) and relieve tooth sensitivity.

-SDF has multiple advantages over traditional fluoride varnish thearpy:
+SDF has multiple advantages over traditional fluoride varnish therapy: